mrblasco/socratic-AI/Reviews/round_1/rebuttal_point_by_point.md

 - The revised Methods section begins with a summary of our research design and setup before presenting the details in the relevant subsections.

-- We more clearly justify the recruitment of the two schools in footnote XXXX, as in Reviewer 1's point discussed above.
+- We now clearly justify the recruitment of the two schools (see footnote XXX), as in Reviewer 1's point discussed above.

-- We renamed and expanded the "Background Measures" sub-section into a "Student characteristics" to provide a detailed description of all the variables collected, including our questions on students' AI attitudes and experience, their academic habits and grades, and we have included a new sub-section discussing how we collected AI-student interaction metircs.
+- We also expanded the "Background Measures" sub-section into a new section "Student characteristics" tthat provides a detailed description of all the variables collected, including our questions on students' AI attitudes and experience, their academic habits and grades, and we have included a new sub-section discussing how we collected AI-student interaction metircs.

-- Finally, in the Results section, we have revised Table 2  (p. xxx) to illustrate the distribution of participants characteristics across treatments, which provides a more precise information on the demographics and academic skills of our participants.
+- Finally, in the Results section, we have revised Table 2  (p.
+XXX) to illustrate the distribution of participants characteristics across treatments, which provides a more precise information on the demographics and academic skills of our participants.

 > **The results show promising outcomes.
 However, the findings of this study are derived from self-reported data collected from participants through surveys.
 However, it is important to note that the literature suggests caution in heavily relying on such self-reported data, as perception does not always equate to actions (see: https://urldefense.com/v3/__https://doi.org/10.1080/02602938.2024.2345669__;!!DOxrgLBm!DU2xLNvI0Ke45t43rGQAI3BYa8bni0Io2JesBwINodtn8kzLHvspBE2my62mGZlAoKzFv6RFxgUv6FWyBQIbCg9ObQu4SA$ ).
 Therefore, this must be acknowledged as a limitation of the study, along with suggestions for future research to address this issue.**

 Many thanks for this important point.
-We have discussed this limitation in the conclusions ... "solely on students’ perceptions of their learning experiences may not accurately reflect their actual learning"
+We have discussed this limitation in the conclusions [TBA] "solely on students’ perceptions of their learning experiences may not accurately reflect their actual learning"

 > **The depth and width of the discussion section could be improved by incorporating relevant and recent literature.
 This would provide more theoretical insights and add value to the study by linking the findings to the broader literature.**